Research & Evidence

 Preliminary self-report data

 In an uncontrolled 8-hour applied pilot, 31 participants reported perceived changes across cognitive, emotional, and physical domains.
-These findings are preliminary, self-reported, and should not be interpreted as clinical outcomes or objective performance improvements.

-The most consistent reported changes are:
+The most consistent reported changes were:

-• reduced muscular tension,
+• reduced muscular tension

-• perceived downshifting and recovery,
+• perceived downshifting and recovery

-• perceived focus/readiness,
+• perceived focus and readiness

-• greater awareness of adaptive patterns under pressure.
+• greater awareness of adaptive patterns under pressure

 Relax Protocol™ pilot